 080. Josef Bican

-The greatest player in the history of Czech football, Josef Bican was born in Austria and initially found fame at club and international level in Austria.
+Josef Bican is considered the greatest player in the history of Czech football.
+Josef Bican was born in Austria and initially found fame at club and international level in Austria.
 He enjoyed huge success in both the Austrian and Czechoslovak leagues and played for both national teams in a top level career that lasted nearly twenty-five years.

 Josef Bican joined Hertha Vienna’s youth team before he was even a teenager, and after spending several years in youth football joined Rapid Vienna in 1931.
 He stayed with Rapid for four years, and in his final season at the club won his first Austrian Championship medal.
 He also played for Austria in the 1934 World Cup, as they reached the semi-final.

 Moving on to Admira Vienna, Josef Bican won two more league titles in just two years at the club before leaving for Czechoslovakia in 1937.
 Joining Slavia Prague, he would have played in the 1938 World Cup for his new country but for a mix-up over his new passport.
 In eleven years with Slavia, Josef Bican scored goals at a quite astonishing rate.
 He won one official and one unofficial Czechoslovakian title, as well as three wartime titles in the Bohemian & Moravian League, and was also the leading scorer in these leagues a total of ten times.
 In all, he scored more than 500 goals for Slavia.